-Skills Gained in Social Science Programs
+Skills Gained With a Social Science Degree

 While earning a social science degree, students examine human society and social institutions.
 Depending on their discipline, social science majors may review past societies, examine individual motivations, and analyze behavior.
-While earning their degree, social science majors strengthen their analytical, critical thinking, and research abilities.
-They also build strong communication and problem-solving skills.
-The skills gained from coursework, internships, and research papers benefit social science majors after graduation.

 Social science majors gain strong analytical skills.
 The ability to analyze various sources and types of data, draw conclusions from data, and make recommendations based on that analysis benefits professionals in diverse fields.